DannieBGoode/criptomo/_posts/202001/en/2020-01-11-what-is-crypto.md

 Like other applications such as Delta or Blockfolio, a cryptocurrency price tracker is included to see real-time market variations.

-{% include video.html provider="html5" id="https://crypto.com/images/apps/track.mp4" attributes="autoplay muted playsinline loop" caption="Cryptocurrency tracking"%}
+{% include image_caption.html imageurl="/images/posts/201806/track.webp" title="Crypto Track" caption="Crypto Track" popup=true %}

 ### Fiat money portfolio (euros, dollars ...)

 Additionally, **we may have funds in multiple currencies** (for example part in euros and part in dollars). **Monaco ensures that the exchange rate will be the interbank exchange in real time with commissions of 0%**.
 In this way, a user would have very easy to sell their euros or dollar changes in real time, something very advantageous compared to the changes offered by traditional banks when trying to pay abroad with a credit card of a different currency.

-{% include video.html provider="html5" id="https://crypto.com/images/apps/exchange.mp4" attributes="autoplay muted playsinline loop" caption="Fiat Exchange"%}

 As usual in products like this, you can send and receive funds from both fiat and cryptocurrencies with other Crypto users.

-{% include video.html provider="html5" id="https://crypto.com/images/apps/send.mp4" attributes="autoplay muted playsinline loop" caption="Free money transfer"%}
+{% include image_caption.html imageurl="/images/posts/201806/send.webp" title="Free money transfer" caption="Envío de dinero gratuito" popup=true %}

 In addition, following the model of applications such as Mint or Fintonic, all expenses we make with Monaco credit cards will be categorized in the application to help the user make budgets or organize their expenses.